 Jerry Gammieri.
-Mr. Gammieri has served as our Vice President of Construction and Development since the completion of our initial public offering.
+Mr. Gammieri has served as our Vice President of Construction and Development since the completion of our initial public offering in January 2011.
+Mr. Gammieri has managerial and supervisory responsibility for our new developments, construction projects, tenant improvements and entitlements.
 From 2000 until our initial public offering, Mr. Gammieri served as vice president of construction for American Assets, Inc., where he was responsible for all aspects of construction activities for American Assets, Inc. and its affiliates.
 From 1989 until 2000, Mr. Gammieri served as vice president of operations for Peterbilt Construction Company, where he was responsible for all aspects of operations.
 Mr. Gammieri earned his Associate of Arts and Science degree in construction from the State University of New York at Canton.